 Deb joined TART in November 2010.
 She is responsible for the general operations of the office and coordinating volunteer activities.
 Deb served on the VASA board for six years.
 She and her husband, Steve, are very active with cycling and cross-country skiing and enjoy using the TART trails throughout the year.

 Kate officially joined the TART staff in December 2015 as Marketing & Event Coordinator after serving two years as an AmeriCorps VISTA member.
 She began as a volunteer teaching bicycle and pedestrian safety at local elementary schools, assisted with snow removal efforts and organized special events such as Smart Commute Week.
 Kate now serves as TART’s Community Engagement Manager and her current responsibilities at TART include managing TART’s Volunteer and Ambassador Programs, as well as the Smart Commute and Sponsorship Programs.
 She also manages digital and print content and communications and is the staff lead for special events.
-When not in the office you can find her cycling, kayaking or hiking with her fiancé Casey and their springer spaniel Herbie.
+When not in the office you can find her on her bike, kayak, SUP, or hanging with her partner Casey and fur baby Page.

 Don Cunkle is the founder and tireless program coordinator of Recycle-A-Bicycle.
 Since the program’s beginning in 2007, Don has collected, repaired and distributed more than 800 bicycles throughout the community.
 In 2010, the program merged with TART Trails while maintaining its partnerships with Goodwill, Cherry Capital Cycling Club, Father Fred, Child & Family Services, Women’s Resource Center and other community organizations.
 In June 2011, the program hosted Traverse City’s first bicycle swap as a fundraiser.
 The event was an overwhelming success and provided new homes to more than 200 used bicycles.
 Don’s passion and enthusiasm for the program keeps Recycle-A-Bicycle’s wheels in constant motion. (photo credit: Sustainable TC)